Returning to Campus

 Vaccine Availability and Distribution

 The university strongly encourages everyone to be vaccinated.
 The State of Florida has made vaccines widely available to everyone medically eligible.
-For the convenience of our students, faculty, and staff, Student Health Services is hosting vaccine clinics.
-Pop-up vaccine clinics are being arranged at various sites on campus for the convenience of specific groups of employees.
+For the convenience of our students, faculty and staff, our campuses are hosting weekly vaccine clinics.
+The dates, times and other information appear below.

 You must bring your state ID or visa.
 For any two-dose vaccine, your second appointment will be scheduled for you following your first dose.
 A brief observation period will be required after receiving the vaccine.